From Basic to Agentic: Choosing the Right AI Copilot for Customer Support

 AI Agent Copilots: A Wide Spectrum, Choose Wisely

-A clear understanding of Agentic AI and choosing a Copilot built on it can be the key to maximizing your ROI when implementing AI in CX operations.
+A clear understanding of Agentic AI and selecting the right Copilot built on it can be the key to maximizing your ROI when implementing AI for CX operations.

 To resolve customer issues with precision and without compromising quality, your agents need a Copilot that is Agentic, one that can provide them with the immediate steps required to solve complex issues while also giving managers direct understanding as to where the agent may fall short through AutoQA.